 The Scott River is a free-flowing stream that relies heavily on snowmelt.
 The river is cold, the whitewater is huge and technical, and your adventurous spirit should be high if you are interested in trying out the Scott River.

 Trips meet at the Indigo Creek Outfitters Rafting Center near downtown Phoenix, Oregon.
-We have a breakfast at our shop, talk safety, and then transport to the river.
 While on the river we pull over for lunch about half-way through the run.
-We are typically back to Ashland between 5:00 and 6:00 p.m.
+We are typically back to Phoenix between 5:00 and 6:00 p.m.

 When is the best time of the year to raft the Scott River?